GuoqingZhang99/GqZhang.github.io/_pages/about.md

 About me
 =====
 I am current a Phd Student in Operation Research in North Carolina State University.
 And I am a recent Financial Mathematics graduate from NCSU.
-2 years ago, I enrolled 3+X program (accelerate program) and came to NCSU Applied Mathematics and switched my program to Financial Mathematics.
+In 2020, I enrolled 3+X program (accelerate program) and came to NCSU Applied Mathematics and then switched my program to Financial Mathematics.

 Education
 =====